Technische-Natuurkunde-HvA/inverted-pendulum-team-3/README.md

 ### 4.1 Arduino Control Software (folder `code/`)
 Explain:
+- The main entry point is the motor_encoder_simple ([motor_encoder.ino](code/Arduino/Motor_encoder_simple/Motor_encoder_simple.ino)).
+With this file you can test the motor and with a bit of editing you can find the deadzone of the motor.
+The deadzone (the zone where the motor wants to spin but doesnt because of lack of power) is important later when you are using a PID controller.
+The reason for this is because the PID doesnt automatically factor in the deadzone.
+So if you dont take that into account the PID wont work on tiny adjustments because it just simply wont spin.
+- We havent set the main control loop frequency since we took the pid code straight from the source (https://github.com/br3ttb/Arduino-PID-Library/blob/master/examples/PID_Basic/PID_Basic.ino), theres no loop frequency there so we havent used it.
+However we have set a frequency on the data.
+We have set it to 10 Hz.
+We choose this because of the live data graphs we use.
+Now it looks fluent because it updates 10 times every second.
+- As mentioned above every 0.1 seconds the data gets updated.
+This include the sensor readings, output, rpm and frequency.
+This gets send to a python file to process the data live.
+However we also measure the angle at the start of every loop.
+This is needed for the PID controller.
+The PID updates the motor output to make it spin and then we have set a limit for safety.
+We have used a constrain function (https://docs.arduino.cc/language-reference/en/functions/math/constrain/) to make sure the output values dont exceed the limit.

 - Main control loop frequency (e.g., 100 Hz)
 - Which `.ino` file is the main entry point
 - How sensor readings and motor outputs are handled